arnaud-ma/vscode_profile/README.md

 The theme used is `One Dark Pro`.
 Some features are added in the `settings.json` file :

-- The JetBrains mono font is used if installed, with ligatures
 - Module import are bolded
 - Abstract methods are bolded
 - Everything related to annotation is of a different color (close to the comments one)